Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Analysis of the cooling process

-Before doing so, let us have a closer look at the most relevant expectation values.
-Usually, in laser cooling, there is only one slowly-evolving expectation value, namely the mean phonon number $m$ per particle,

-However the cooling scheme, which we propose here, has two slowly-evolving phonon expectation values which play a crucial role in the cooling process.
-These are $m$ and the mean phonon correlation $\zeta$,
+We now have all the theoretical tools needed to analyse the dynamics of the trapped atomic gas during the proposed cyclic two-stage cooling process.
+However before doing so, let us have a closer look at the most relevant expectation values of the experimental setup in Fig.~\ref{setup}.
+Usually, in laser cooling, there is only one slowly-evolving expectation value, namely the mean phonon number $m$ per particle (c.f.~Eq.~(\ref{notation})) \cite{Norah}.
+However, as we shall see below, the cooling scheme that we propose here has two slowly-evolving phonon expectation values, which play a crucial role in the cooling process.
+One is the mean phonon number $m$.
+The second variable is the many-particle phonon expectation value $\zeta$ which we introduced in Eq.~(\ref{notation}).
+In this section, we analyse the dynamics of both variables using standard quantum optical approximations.